-- What is information? - Information: that which resolves uncertainty - Computer scientists measure information in "bits" - Information = $-\log_2(\text{probability})$ - A coin is tossed and lands heads.
+What is information?

+- Information: that which resolves uncertainty - Computer scientists measure information in "bits" - Information = -log2(probability) - A coin is tossed and lands heads.
 How many bits? - A 7 is rolled on a pair of dice.
 How many bits? - A 3 is rolled?
-How many bits? - Information systems need mechanisms for - Storing information (memory) - Processing information (logic) - Transporting information (networks/connectivity) - Computer science is about information - How about biological systems?
+How many bits? - Information systems need mechanisms for - Storing information (memory) - Processing information (logic) - Transporting information (networks/connectivity)

+What about biological systems?
 Are they information systems?